MostlyFor/MostlyFor/README.md

 - 👋 Hi, I’m @MostlyFor
-- 👀 I’m interested in ML
+- 👀 I’m interested in ML, Reinforcement Learning, NLP or sth new (I'm trying to find it)
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning openCV
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to find some team work with
 - 📫 How to reach me -> ghd1dudgns@naver.com

 <!---